MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Description

-This method allows the snap to persist some data to disk in plaintext form and retrieve it at will.
+This method allows the snap to persist some data to disk in encrypted form and retrieve it at will.
-Since the data is in plaintext, the method should **never** be used to store secrets of any kind.
+The data is automatically encrypted when `update`d using a snap-specific key, and automatically decrypted when retrieved using `get`.

 #### Example